New Bridge Middle School

 New Bridge Middle School is one of 8 middle schools in the Onslow County School system (North Carolina).
 It is Onslow County's middle school magnet program for math, science and technology.
 While New Bridge occupies one of the older buildings in the district, it is the newest of the 7 middle schools in the district which also serve as one intra-county athletic conference.
 Beginning in 2012–13, Brewster Middle School (DODEA School aboard Camp LeJeune Marine Corps Base- NC) joined the Onslow County Middle School Athletic Conference.

 Background

 New Bridge Middle School is located in downtown Jacksonville, NC.
-It is one of two of Onslow County's magnet schools (the other being Clyde Erwin Elementary School.
-New Bridge is Onslow's only magnet middle school.
+It is one of four of Onslow County's magnet schools (the others being Clyde Erwin Elementary School, Northwoods Elementary School, and Onslow Virtual School).
+New Bridge is Onslow's only magnet in person middle school.
 The school building was closed for the 1997–98 school year for remodeling.
 The doors reopened in the fall of 1998 as New Bridge Magnet school for math, science and technology.

 As with the areas other middle schools, New Bridge serve students in grades 6, 7 and 8.
 According to school leaders, three characteristics set NBMS apart from other schools.
 Those characteristics are: 1) differentiated and integrated lessons; 2) technology integration; and 3) highly motivated students and teacher.
 Since opening, New Bridge Middle's testing profile has demonstrated high academic gains for students.